reve11/test-task/README.md

 # test-task

+Usage:
+1) gradle clean build
+2) spark-submit --class com.exmaple.Main --master master_url build/libs/test-1.0-SNAPSHOT.jar session_gap_in_seconds(example 300) file_uri(example file:///path/to/csv)

+General:
+Events with unparsable dates are discarded.

 On Task#1:
 To find session start/end I used first and last with differently ordered windows.
-Probably there is more efficient way with computing them in session id UDWF however I'm not sure how to implement it
+Probably there is more efficient way with computing them in session id UDWF however I'm not sure how to implement it.
+Also, I think it is worth trying to firstly compute start and end for each session and then join them with the original dataset and compare physical plans with my solution.

 On Task#1 via window functions:
 Session boundaries defined as either previous event is null, meaning session just started, or difference between events